 To better understand the physical process of dissolved gas distribution across the reservoirs and its dissipation along the various pools, selected transects studies will continue to be conducted on an astime-permits basis.
 An additional objective for this activity is to be able to define how representative readings from current monitoring sites really are with respect to the entire river reach.
-Model runs using GASSPILL and other acceptable tools such as a Neural Network model or regression-based equations developed by the Waterway Experimental Station for the Gas Abatement Study will be performed as needed to define the range of expected/acceptable TDG levels under various spill conditions.
+Model runs using GASSPILL and other acceptable tools such as SYSTDG (developed by the Waterway Experimental Station) or MASS1 (developed by Battelle) for the Gas Abatement Study will be performed as needed to define the range of expected/acceptable TDG levels under various spill conditions.

-To help reduce response time in determining whether an emergency field visit is needed, the following decision-making model was developed by the WQT:
+To help reduce response time in determining whether an emergency field visit is needed, the following decision-making procedure was developed by the WQT:

-1) No emergency trips are made for the parameter of temperature or oxygen.

-2) For gas and barometric pressure, if more than 25% of the hourly values are missing, then an emergency trip is needed.

-3) If the difference in values between two consecutive stations is larger than 20 mm Hg for gas pressure, or 14 mm Hg for barometric pressure, then an emergency trip is triggered.
-Criterion 3 does not apply if:

-- a) there is a transient "spike" for a parameter. - b) if the higher-than-expected gas pressure value is associated with spill operations.

-4) If gas parameters at a station do not fall within any of the WES generated/RCC generated gas production curves, are not caused from operational or structural changes, and these data persist for over 48 hours, then an emergency visit is triggered.

-5) If there is uncertainty with an abnormal reading at a gas monitoring station that persists for more than 48 hours, the COE will notify TMT and WQT members as soon as possible via email.
+- 1) No emergency trips are made for the parameter of temperature or oxygen. - 2) For gas and barometric pressure, if more than 25% of the hourly values are missing, then an emergency trip is needed. - 3) If the difference in values between two consecutive stations is larger than 20 mm Hg for gas pressure, or 14 mm Hg for barometric pressure, then an emergency trip is triggered.
+Criterion 3 does not apply if: - a) there is a transient "spike" for a parameter. - b) if the higher-than-expected gas pressure value is associated with spill operations. - 4) If gas parameters at a station do not fall within any of the WES generated/RCC generated gas production curves, are not caused from operational or structural changes, and these data persist for over 48 hours, then an emergency visit is triggered. - 5) If there is uncertainty with an abnormal reading at a gas monitoring station that persists for more than 48 hours, the COE will notify WQT members as soon as possible via email.
+The WQT should develop a recommendation to TMT, and to IT if necessary.
 If the COE plans to change fish passage actions because of the uncertainty, it should notify both the TMT & WQT members of the proposed change.
 TMT members will determine whether or not a meeting or conference call is needed and advise the COE of this need.
-The COE will then convene a TMT meeting.
-Each state's fishery and water quality agencies will work together prior to any TMT meeting on this issue to balance and assure consistency of the proposed actions with fishery management requirements and state water quality standards.
+The COE will then convene a TMT meeting, if requested to do so.
+If an abnormal reading at the gas monitoring station persists for more than 48 hours, the Corps will adopt the 2000 Plan of Action language on the subject.
+According to the May 2, 2000 letter from the Corps to NMFS, "If the WQT chairs determine a water quality issue exists, the issue will be framed by the WQT and forwarded from the chairs of the WQT to the chair of TMT or IT, as appropriate.
+Each state's fishery and water quality agencies and tribes will work together prior to any TMT meeting on this issue to balance and assure consistency of the proposed actions with fishery management requirements and state water quality standards."